vvh-ambr/friendsApplication/README.md

 ==================
 ##### To make things work:

-    node _nodeServer.js // or use nodemon
+    node _nodeServer.js //or use nodemon

 ### Future Releases Plan: